-Of course, I can’t speak for all banks and financial institutions – some may decide that they don’t want to deal with non-citizens.
+Of course, we can’t speak for all banks and financial institutions – some may decide they don’t want to deal with non-citizens.

 However, if you do decide to renounce your US citizenship, you can have US bank accounts, earn tax-free interest, open certain credit cards, and keep most of your US assets.